 How much water does my lawn need?

 How much water a lawn needs varies from house to house and season to season.
-Factors that effect how much water should be put on grass include the efficiency of the irrigation system, the type of soil at your home and the type of grass in your yard.
-Phoenix offers a free guide, "Landscape Watering by the Numbers" which has information about proper watering for this area.
-An online version is available at Water -- Use It Wisely, or a copy can be ordered at the Literature & Media section of this web site, as well as other helpful landscape and irrigation brochures.
+Factors that affect how much water should be used on grass include; the efficiency of the irrigation system, the type of soil at your home and the type of grass in your yard.
+Phoenix offers a free guide, "Landscape Watering by the Numbers" which has information about proper watering.
+An online version is available at Water - Use It Wisely, or a copy can be ordered at the Literature & Media section of this web site, as well as other helpful landscape and irrigation brochures.